 All disciplinary action that may result in any sanction against the student provides processes based on procedural fairness.
-Such processes would also include an advocate to act on behalf of the child or family.

-The full text of the school's discipline policy and associated procedures is provided to all members of the school community through:
+Such processes would also include an advocate to act on behalf of the child or family. associated procedures is provided to all members of the school community through: